The Yakuza: Plot

 Kilmer travels by train to visit Ken at his kendo school.
 Ken is no longer a yakuza member, but will still help Kilmer.
-They find and free the girl.
+They find and free Louise.
 In so doing, Ken "takes up the sword" once again, attacking one of Tono's men to save Kilmer.
 This is an inexcusable intrusion by Ken in yakuza affairs.
 Contracts on both Ken's and Kilmer's lives are issued.
 Despite Tanner's protests, Kilmer insists on staying until the danger to Ken can be resolved.
 Eiko suggests he see Ken's brother Goro, a high-level legal counselor to the yakuza chiefs.
 Goro is unable to intercede due to his impartial role in yakuza society, but suggests Ken can remove the death threat by killing Tono with a sword.
 The only alternative is for Kilmer to kill Tono himself, by any means (as an outsider, he is not bound to use a sword).
-Because Kilmer is known to Goro as an unusual gaijin who understands and accepts Japanese values, he proposes that Kilmer now has an obligation to Ken.
+Because Kilmer is familiar to Goro as an unusual gaijin who understands and accepts Japanese values, he proposes that Kilmer now has an obligation to Ken.

 After an attempt on Kilmer's life at a bathhouse, he learns that his old friend Tanner has taken out the contract on him.
 Tanner is secretly broke and owes Tono a huge debt.
 Dusty discloses that Tanner and Tono are business partners.
 During a violent attack on Ken and Kilmer in Oliver Wheat's house, Dusty is stabbed to death with a sword, and Hanako is shot and killed.

 Seeking advice again from Ken's brother, Goro advises them that they have no choice but to assassinate Tanner and Tono.
 This will embarrass the partners in the eyes of the yakuza.
 Goro discloses that he has a "wayward son" who has joined Tono's clan and asks that Ken protect him should he be caught in the battle.
 In private, Goro then discloses the shocking family secret to Kilmer: Eiko is not Ken's sister, but his wife, and Hanako is their only child.
 Kilmer understands the true meaning of Eiko and Ken's rift, as well as Ken's anguish over the death of Hanako, all of which is brought about by his repeated intercessions in their lives.

 Kilmer storms into Tanner's apartment and kills him, then joins Ken for a near-suicidal attack on Tono's residence.
 During a prolonged battle, after Ken traditionally kills Tono with a katana, Goro's son attacks them, and Ken kills him in self-defense.
 Bearing the news to his brother, Ken moves to commit seppuku, but his brother pleads with him not to bring more anguish to their family.
 Instead, Ken performs yubitsume (the ceremonial yakuza apology by cutting off one's little finger).